Cairo tourist sites to visit

 Cairo tourist attractions are known throughout the world.
 The world is obsessed with pyramids and the sphinx and hundreds of thousands of tourists flock to Egypt every year to see and touch over 5000 years worth of history.
 National Geographic and the most famous Egyptologist in the world Zahi Hawass (who inspired Indiana Jones) have informed and fired the imagination of many of these visitors that wander through the desert.

 Egypt’s inspiring work to find and catalogue its treasures has become a mission that we in the West find mesmerizing.
-The Pyramids of Giza turned out to be somewhat different from what I expected.
+From the Valley of the Kings, the Sphinx and even natural wonders like the White Desert the Pyramids of Giza turned out to be somewhat different from what I expected.

 Giza lies at the feet of the Pyramids